Documenting Which Leadership Competencies Are Most Needed

 For decades, we’ve studied the on-the-job experiences that teach critical lessons of leadership.
 Our researchers have examined how successful managers learn, grow, and change through experiences in their careers.

-The critical lessons that successful managers learned from their experiences are represented in key leadership competencies that can be measured, using tools like our widely-recognized Benchmarks® for Managers™ assessment, part of our suite of Benchmarks® 360 assessments.
+The critical lessons that successful managers learned from their experiences are represented in key leadership competencies that can be measured, using tools like our widely recognized Benchmarks® for Managers™ assessment, part of our industry-pioneering suite of Benchmarks® 360 assessments.

-In addition to providing feedback to help identify strengths and development needs, our Benchmarks assessments do what their name suggests by providing leaders with a benchmark of how they’re doing, as compared to a meaningful norm group.
-(We’re able to provide this insight because we have one of the largest leadership research databases in the world.)
+In addition to providing feedback to help identify an individual leader’s strengths and development needs, our Benchmarks assessments also do what their name suggests by providing leaders with a benchmark of how they’re doing as compared to a meaningful norm group.
+(We’re able to provide this insight because we have one of the largest leadership research databases in the world, based on over 5 decades of 360-degree feedback on mid-level managers around the world.)

-Our Benchmarks assessments are statistically reliable, valid, and comprehensive 360-degree feedback instruments for evaluating leadership competencies, and they also provide actionable insights to help leaders build on these competencies to grow even more.
+That’s why our Benchmarks assessments are statistically reliable, valid, and comprehensive 360 assessments for evaluating leadership competencies, and they also provide actionable insights to help leaders build on these competencies to grow even more.

 The 16 Most Important Leadership Competencies